ServiceStack/Stripe/README.md

 It's used by [servicestack.net](http://servicestack.net/) to process merchant payments and recurring subscriptions online.

+This library only maintains the core Stripe REST APIs for processing payments, subscriptions and managing Customer account & card information.
+We welcome PR's to add support for any missing APIs which typically only requires adding annotated C# POCO DTOs as seen below.

 ## Features

   - **Small**, typed, message-based API uses only clean DTO's and fits in a single [StripeGateway.cs](https://github.com/ServiceStack/Stripe/blob/master/src/Stripe/StripeGateway.cs)